 The best game developers are the best for a reason.
 They’ve figured out which tools are the best to build games — and the best practices for using them effectively.

-For instance, Epic, CD PROJEKT RED, The Chinese Room, and Cloud Imperium Games all use Helix Core (version control from Perforce).
+For instance, Epic, Firelight Technologies, Nifty Games, Riffraff Games, and Bit Fry Games Studio all use Helix Core (version control from Perforce).
 And they’ve shared their version control best practices for game development in an eBook.

 Branching, for instance, is another version control best practice that’s critical in game development.
 In the webinar below, you’ll hear from Sumo Digital on how they use Perforce Streams (branching in Helix Core) to build hit games.